fzhedu/TopkUrls/README.md

 2. Use a prioritity queue to get TOP k from the map.

 * for case 2:
 1. Map and Parition: Use a map to count the occurrence of urls from the raw URL file.
-If the memory size of the map exceed (FILE_SIZE/2), then data in the map are partition and each partitioned data is flashed to a file.
+If the memory size of the map exceed (FILE_SIZE/2), then data in the map are partition and each partitioned data is flushed to a file.
 2. Repartition: The partition files in step 1 may execeed FILE_SIZE, so they need to be repartitioned.
 After repartition, the size of some new partition files may also execeed FILE_SIZE, so this step continues until all partition files are small enough to reside in limited memory.